fleet.pcl

 Deploying a fleet

-punix service deploy deploys one stack to one target. punix fleet apply deploys many stacks across many hosts from one command — orchestration over the existing per-host deploy, not a new mechanism.
-Each host's deploy stays atomic and independently rollback-able.
+punix service deploy deploys one stack to one target. punix fleet apply deploys many stacks across many hosts from one command.
+It orchestrates over the same per-host deploy path, so each host's deploy stays atomic and independently rollback-able.

 The Fleet module